robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

 - https://developer.ubuntu.com/core/get-started/intel-joule

-[``Remote PC``] Before getting started, Joule requires a BIOS update to install Ubuntu Image.
-Download the latest software which contains Joule's new BIOS and flash the BIOS into the Joule by following instructions below.
+[``Remote PC``] Before getting started, The board needs to have its BIOS updated to `BIOS version #193`_ to install Ubuntu Image.
+Download `BIOS version #193`_ and flash the BIOS into the Joule by following instructions in the below link.

 - https://software.intel.com/en-us/flashing-the-bios-on-joule